KeithLin724/Book-To-Comics-Client/README.md

         The message below is how we ask text generator to cut the story into prompts.
         ```python
-        message: f"can you cut list of prompt in the message to describe the image how to look like, return like ['...' , '...' , ...], message is {message}"
+        message: f"Given an image, I need your help to generate a clear list of prompts describing how the image looks.
+        The prompts should be in list format.
+        Please use the information in the provided message {message} to craft the prompts.
+        Return your responses in the format ['...', '...', ...].
+Be as detailed and imaginative as possible.
+        Thank you!"

         ```
     - #### Image Generation
         While the image generator get the prompts from story cutter, the image generator will generate corresponding image for each prompt.